 1. Estimates & remaining time

 From now on, every task could have an estimate.
-Remaining time is calculated automatically by formula: “Estimate – Time Reported”.
+The remaining time is calculated automatically by the formula: “Estimate – Time Reported”.
 If reported time > estimate, show overdue message.

 Estimate value will also be listed in Report by Task.

 You could have forgotten to report time yesterday or have started working on something earlier today and forgotten to start the timer.
 Now, you can manually report this time directly from Asana, without even visiting the Everhour website.